 The ancestry of the name Bancrofte dates from the ancient Anglo-Saxon culture of Britain.
 It comes from when the family lived at or near an enclosure at a slope deriving its origin from the Old English phrase of the bank-croft.

 Early Origins of the Bancrofte family

 The surname Bancrofte was first found in Cheshire and south east Lancashire in the vicinity of Manchester where William and Henry Bancroft established estates, and erected monuments to the Bancrofts at various locations.
 Early records revealed that Bancroft was located "near Warrington, Cheshire" and the family were "a branch of the Lords of Boteler of Warrington."

 Whilst this ancient local has been lost, today there is a Bancroft in Milton Keynes, Buckinghamshire but this is a recent residential district.

 Early History of the Bancrofte family

 This web page shows only a small excerpt of our Bancrofte research.
-Another 123 words (9 lines of text) covering the years 1600, 1544, 1610, 1604, 1596, 1658, 1613 and 1696 are included under the topic Early Bancrofte History in all our PDF Extended History products and printed products wherever possible.
+Another 123 words (9 lines of text) covering the years 1449, 1545, 1620, 1595, 1570, 1603, 1669, 1764, 1600, 1544, 1610, 1604, 1596, 1658, 1613, 1696, 1548, 1574, 1640 and 1574 are included under the topic Early Bancrofte History in all our PDF Extended History products and printed products wherever possible.

 Bancrofte Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Bancrofte have been found, including Bancroft, Bancrofte, Bamcroft and others.

 Early Notables of the Bancrofte family (pre 1700)

 Another 75 words (5 lines of text) are included under the topic Early Bancrofte Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bancrofte family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Bancrofte, or a variant listed above: John Bancroft who settled in Lynn Massachusetts in 1632; another John and Jane settled in Boston Massachusetts in the same year.

 - The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
 Baltimore: Genealogical Publishing, 1975.
 Print.
 (ISBN 0-8063-0636-X)